 To serve the San Diego community through excellence in stewardship of the City’s real estate assets.

-The Acquisition/Disposition Division provides complete real estate acquisition, relocation and disposition services for the City of San Diego.
-The Acquisition Program acquires sites for public facilities, parks, open space, and rights-of-way for streets and utilities.
-If private residences or businesses are affected by these acquisitions, it provides the occupants with relocation assistance to minimize the disruption.
-After a property has served its purpose and becomes surplus to core city business functions and activities, and is deemed surplus for the City lease portfolio, the group handles the disposition of the property.
+- The Acquisition Division provides complete real estate acquisition and relocation services for the City of San Diego.
+The Acquisition Division acquires sites for public facilities, parks, open space, and rights-of-way for streets and utilities.
+If private residences or businesses are affected by these acquisitions, the Division provides the occupants with relocation assistance to minimize the disruption.